Algae Identification

 Pink/Red Algae Treatment

-Lo-Chlor, their algaecide is effective against green, black,mustard algae and pink alage.
+Lo-Chlor, algaecide is effective against green, black,mustard algae and pink alage.
 Here are some steps you can take to use Lo-Chlor Pool Algaecide:

 Super Chlorinate the pool with liquid chlorine 20 to 40 litres per 50000 lt pool